This is the multi-page printable view of this section. Click here to print.

 3.1 Use Docker container (Convenient for Test/Dev)

-You can refer to Docker deployment guide.
+You can refer to the Docker deployment guide.

 Optional: